Google Project FAQs

 How will the storage limits work with SPAs and shared drives?

 SPAs will need to reduce content in their My Drive space to be below 150 GB by June 2024.
-Shared Drives that do not have a special arrangement in place will also need to be within 25 GB by June 2024.
-These details are still unconfirmed and may change in the future.
+Shared Drives that do not have a special arrangement in place will also need to be within 150 GB by June 2024.

 What do I need to do now to prepare for the new storage limits?